 transactions using two attributes of the

-<elastic> element in the deployment
+<elastic> element in the configuration

 The duration attribute sets a target value for the length of time each rebalance transaction will take, specified in milliseconds.
 The default is 50 milliseconds.